temp-devacc/weather-app-clone/README.md

-# weather-app-clone
+# Weather App Clone

-Following a tutorial to learn API calls
+Following an online tutorial to practice fetching data from a weather API.
+Not finished yet.

+## Notes to self
+- Remember to hide API key before pushing (oops, did I already forget once? 😅)